-Upon logging in and entering a workspace, you arrive at the workspace homepage, if one exists, or the summary page if not.
-A number of fixed tabs are visible from this page:
+Upon logging in and entering a workspace, you arrive at the workspace home page, if one exists, or the activity page if not.
+Several fixed tabs are visible from this page:

 This tab shows a summary of recent activity relating to the workspace – for example when files have been uploaded or deleted.
 When on this page you can add notes, comments, and insights about any events in the workspace.

-This tab shows all of the files associated with the workspace.
-These can be images, Word documents, PDFs, SQL/R scripts and custom files.
+The Files tab shows all of the files associated with the workspace.
+These can be images, text documents, PDFs, SQL or R scripts and custom files.

-This tab gives access to an interactive R session.
-The R console is pre-configured with a broad selection of the most popular packages and can be further configured by the user to include any of the 5000+ packages that have been built by the R user community.
-These packages cover a wide variety of use cases from data manipulation and visualisation, to advanced analytics and machine learning, as well as specialist packages for text mining, natural language processing, genomics, clinical trials and imaging analysis.
+- R console (pre-configured with a broad selection of the most popular packages and can be further customised by the user to include any of the 5000+ packages that have been built by the R user community).